Skip to main content

 To fix this problem, we need to update all the methods that work with the draggable card to work with the draggable pile instead.

-Let’s create get_draggable_pile() method that will return list of cards that need to be dragged together, starting with the card you picked:
+Let’s create get_draggable_pile() method that will get the list of cards that need to be dragged together, starting with the card you picked:

 def get_draggable_pile(self):